vsee/new_personal_page/_pages/about.md

   - /about.html
 ---

-Hi!
-I am AI scientist at Meta AI research in Menlo Park, California.
+I am an AI scientist at Meta AI research in Menlo Park, California.

-I am originally from Berlin in Germany but spent a long time at the University of Edinburgh in Scotland as part of the **Institute for Computing Systems Architecture** (ICSA) with [Bj&ouml;rn Franke](https://blog.inf.ed.ac.uk/bfranke/) and [Hugh Leather](http://homepages.inf.ed.ac.uk/hleather/).
+Originally from Berlin in Germany, I was a research graduate student and later teaching staff and research associate at the University of Edinburgh in Scotland.
+As part of the **Institute for Computing Systems Architecture** (ICSA) I did systems research with [Bj&ouml;rn Franke](https://blog.inf.ed.ac.uk/bfranke/), [Hugh Leather](http://homepages.inf.ed.ac.uk/hleather/) and many others.

 # Research Interests